 The garden of the Hesperides was where Hercules had to go to find the golden apples, references to it in Italian Renaissace gardens are a symbolic way of comparing the garden to paradise, a way of achieving imortality through hard work.
 So this garden is, for me, my paradise and certainly the hard work in achieving it will bring its own reward.

 We bought the partly renovated casale at the end of 2007 with the intention of creating a garden.
 The property faces south but is open to the countryside in every direction.
-Apart from summer drought (there is usually no rain between June and the end of August) our and the plants main problem is the summer wind from the west – the direction of the sea, but not salt laden by
+Apart from summer drought (there is usually no rain between June and the end of August) our and the plants main problem is the summer wind from the west – the direction of the sea, but not salt laden by the time they reach us; and the bitingly cold winter winds from the north (Tramontana) and north east (Grecale).

 My aim is to garden using plants adapted to the environment.
 Mediterranean climate plants that will cope with our cold winters.
 The intention is minimum irrigation